Select Application > Add to open the Add Application window:

 The software should run in this account so that it can find its settings.

-Click the Save >> button.
-In a couple of seconds, the new application will show up in the AlwaysUp window.
+We're done setting up your app so click the Save button.
+In a couple of seconds, your application will show up in the AlwaysUp window.

-It is not yet running though.
+It's not yet running though.

-To start the application from AlwaysUp, choose Application > Start "Your Application".
 After a few seconds, the "State" column should show a comforting green circle to indicate that your application has started:

 That's it!
 Next time your computer boots, your Adobe AIR executable will start up immediately, before anyone logs on.